d3x0r/STFRPhysics/AI/Revised/philosophical_companion.md

 The homogeneous propagation framework carries a distinctive philosophical position.
 The vacuum is a real medium with measurable storage properties.
 Everything else — propagation, kinematics, matter, gravity, quantization — is what that medium does.
 Lorentz invariance is not a fundamental symmetry of spacetime but the self-consistent measurement structure of instruments constituted by the medium.
 Time has a global structure that is obscured but not negated by the clock-field offsets of moving observers.
 Gravity is a displacement of the transport structure, not a curvature of a dynamical manifold.
 And the framework's own postulate structure is not static: as the theory develops, assumptions that were initially primitive are absorbed into consequences of deeper substrate commitments, so that the irreducible presuppositions progressively shrink toward a minimal ontological core.

-What remains is harder than what has been done.
-Closure, the mass spectrum, charge quantization, and cosmology are open.
-But the framework defines those problems in specific enough terms — as questions about the vacuum medium's support for localized excitations, its topology, and its large-scale displacement structure — that they are tractable research questions rather than philosophical mysteries.
+What remains is harder than what has been done, but it is not all of one kind.
+The kinematic and weak-field displacement branches are already developed enough to stand in their present scope.
+The main downstream reductions now concern excitation closure at the substrate level, the particle spectrum, charge quantization, and cosmology.
+Those problems are still open, but the framework defines them in specific enough terms — as questions about the vacuum medium's support for localized excitations, its topology, and its large-scale displacement structure — that they are tractable research questions rather than philosophical mysteries.

 ---